“Safety Policy, Leadership, And Culture” are the core elements of every occupational health and safety system.

 LEADERSHIP AND SAFETY CULTURE

 There is a statistically significant relationship between leadership style and safety culture in the company.
 Organizational leaders are responsible for setting the culture and climate of the organization.
-Leadership behaviour is a factor in achieving safety culture in an organization.
+Leadership behavior is a factor in achieving a safety culture in an organization.

 Leaders have a tremendous impact on company culture.
-They set the agenda, prioritise work, manage, lead, and delegate.
+They set the agenda, prioritize work, manage, lead, and delegate.
 Strong leaders provide a sense of vision, purpose, mentorship, and inspiration to those they lead.

 The relationship between a leader and safety culture is a critical connection—if the link is weak or negative, the study showed that employees will be disconnected from other aspects of culture as well.